FujitsuLaboratories/bermudatriangles/README.md

 ## Triangle Presense

 In this task we generate relatively complex graphs which contain either exactly 1 or exactly 0 cycles of length 3 (triangle structures).
+This data set is same as the one available on [Dataset Platter](http://dataset.jp.fujitsu.com/)

 ## Clique Distance